Tripe soup: North and South America

 In Caribbean and Latin American cuisines, tripe soup known as sopa de mondongo is eaten.

 In Mexican cuisine, menudo, a tripe soup with red chili pepper based-broth, is eaten.

+In Peruvian cuisine, Mondonguito a la italiana and Cau cau are eaten.

 East and Southeast Asia

-In Chinese cuisine, Lanzhou-style lamian noodle soup is made with tripes.
+In Chinese cuisine, Lanzhou-style lamian noodle soup is made with tripe.

-In Indonesian cuisine, sekba or bektim is made using pork tripes and other offals.
-It is one of Chinese-Indonesian dishes.
+In Indonesian cuisine, sekba or bektim is made using pork tripe and other offal.
+It is a Chinese-Indonesian dish.

 In Filipino cuisine, sopa de mondongo is eaten.